 Get to know Libario Obeid, a recent graduate of the MBA program

-I mainly grew up in the Lehigh Valley but spent some time as a child in London and as a teenager in Pittsburgh.
-As a 24 year old Moravian College Alumni, looking back, I see how fast my schooling went by.
-In my undergraduate studies, I decided to do a Biology Major and Ethics minor on the Pre-Medicine tract, however during my gap year, I decided to attend the Moravian College Graduate Business Program where I completed my MBA.
-Today, I work at Ernst and Young in New York City as a financial consultant working specifically in risk management.
+I mainly grew up in the Lehigh Valley, but spent some time as a child in London and as a teenager in Pittsburgh.
+As a 24-year-old Moravian College alumnus, looking back, I see how fast my schooling went by.
+In my undergraduate studies, I decided to do a biology major and ethics minor on the pre-medicine tract; however, during my gap year I decided to attend the Moravian College Graduate Business Program where I completed my MBA.
+Today, I work at Ernst and Young in New York City as a financial consultant, working specifically in risk management.

-Can you tell us why you chose the Moravian Graduate Program and why you chose your concentration?
+Why did you choose the Moravian Graduate Program and your specific concentration?

 Originally when I came to the decision that I should obtain my MBA, I reached out to my mentor to tell her that I would be applying to another school in the area.
 She made the executive decision for me and said that I would be going to the Moravian Graduate Business Program for my masters.
-I honestly did not know that Moravian had a graduate program which is one large reason I decided to go.
+I honestly did not know that Moravian had a graduate program, which is one large reason why I decided to go.
 I wanted to be a part of the rebranding that was taking place.
-So many faculty and departments were coming together to create something great.
-They were on the eve or a revolution and as my curiosity kicked in, I so badly wanted to be a part of it.
+So many faculty members and departments were coming together to create something great.
+They were on the eve of a revolution and as my curiosity kicked in I so badly wanted to be a part of it.
 My concentrations of interest were healthcare and finance.
-I put over 400 hours shadowing in hospitals that the healthcare focus seemed to make the most sense to me.
+I put over 400 hours of shadowing in hospitals that the healthcare focus seemed to make the most sense to me.
 The beauty about the program is that regardless of your concentration, you will have opportunities to take courses of your choosing.
 This is where I decided to fill up on finance, which I enjoyed.